 So taking the undergraduate entry pathway, you would have 8493.81 hours to spare.
 8493.81 hours that you could spend do anything and everything else.
 Or, you could choose the graduate entry medical pathway (via the GAMSAT) and spend 8493.81 hours of your time studying that you will never get back.
 Not to mention the potential earnings you will have missed out on here.

-Further, for universities such as Monash located further from the inner-city, students will only be required on campus for the first year.
+Further, for school leaver entry programs, students will only be required on campus for the first year.
 From second year onwards, students attend placements in hospitals and other health or aged care services which are likely to be closer to home.

 The bottom line is: you can earn back lost money, but you can’t earn back lost time.

-Simply attending a so called prestigious university will not guarantee a top-tier job in your desired field of medicine.
-When looking at applicants, selectors will consider not solely which university you have attended, but moreover, the grades you received at medical school and consequently where you completed your medical placement.
-If you are able to maintain high grades and thus a good placement option, there is no reason why having not attended a particular university you should be placed below other, prestigious university candidates.
+Simply attending a so called prestigious university will not guarantee a place in your desired field of specialty.
+When looking at applicants, selectors will rarely consider which university you have attended.
+What they look at is the grades you received at medical school; your interview performance; and your referee's reports.

 So, with exams just around the corner, and the final date for changing your tertiary preferences looming ever closer, we would strongly suggest that you consider factors other than university rank and prestige when deciding which medicine course is best for you.
 What is most important, is that you are able to start studying what you truly want to study straight away.
 Having just finished an extremely stressful final year of high school the last thing you would want is have to continue studying full bore in order to maintain a GPA or WAM high enough to gain entry into post-graduate medicine.
 As well as the stress of having to sit the GAMSAT.